2023 Best Value Liberal Arts & Humanities Undergraduate Certificate Schools in the Rocky Mountains Region

 Out-of-state tuition fees for undergraduate students at NIC are $8,736 per year.

-You’ll be in good company if you decide to attend Salt Lake Community College.
-It ranked #3 on our 2023 Best Value Liberal Arts & Humanities Undergraduate Certificate Schools in the Rocky Mountains Region list.
-Salt Lake Community College is a very large public school located in the large suburb of Salt Lake City.
+You’ll join some of the best and brightest minds around you if you attend Salt Lake Community College.
+The school came in at #3 on this year’s Best Value Liberal Arts & Humanities Undergraduate Certificate Schools in the Rocky Mountains Region list.
+Salt Lake Community College is a very large public school located in the suburb of Salt Lake City.

 Out-of-state tuition fees for undergraduate students at College of Southern Idaho are $6,840 per year.